murilopolese/RTP_SFPC_SUMMER20/README.md

 > In Recreating the Past, we will study computational art from the past decades and recreate these works with contemporary techniques to gain aesthetic, analytical and technical knowledge.

-Check the master branch for the class examples.
+Check the original [repository](https://github.com/ofZach/RTP_SFPC_SUMMER20) for the class examples.

 ## Vera Molnár